onap/archived-optf-has/docs/sections/homingspecification.rst

 |                                   | information for the placemark.   |
 +-----------------------------------+----------------------------------+

-**Questions**
+**Note:**

--  What geocoder can we use to convert placemarks to a latitude/longitude?
+-  A geocoder could be used to convert placemarks to a latitude/longitude

 Examples
 ~~~~~~~~